open-contracts/docs/docs/source/structure.rst

 * Tip 2: because Solidity developers must represent floating point numbers as integers, another feature that we support is to add a "decimals" field to integer inputs or output, and our interface will know where to put the decimal point.
 For example, since 1 ETH is represented as a 1 followed by 18 zeros, we add ``"decimals": 18`` to the output element of the ``amountOffered`` `function of the FiatSwap contract <https://github.com/open-contracts/fiat-swap/blob/849e81eee05498536aeed8683d6ae977c82db1fd/interface.json#L160/>`_.

 After adding the ABI to the JSON, you will also need to deploy the contract to get its contract address.
 To do this, open the **Deploy and Run Transactions** tab (bottom icon in Remix).
-For 'Environment', you want to select 'Injected Web3' which refers to your MetaMask wallet.
+For "Environment", you want to select "Injected Web3" which refers to your MetaMask wallet.
 When hitting "Deploy", your contract will be deployed to whatever network you set in your MetaMask wallet.
 For testing an Open Contract, we currently support the Ropsten testnet.
 Set your Metamask to Optimism if you're ready to go live with real ETH.
 Once the block containing your deployment is confirmed, you can copy the contract address from the corresponding element of the **Deployed Contracts** list and add it to the `interface.json`.

 Now your ``interface.json`` is complete, and you can already interact with your contract using the `OpenContracts Dapp frontend <https://dapp.opencontracts.io>`_.
 The interface will treat every contract function as a regular Solidity function.